apehex/tokun/articles/unicode.md

 | Prediction    | 0.6   | 0.58  | 0.55  | 0.7   | 0.64  | 0.37  | 0.2   | 0.8   | 0.25  | 0.9   | 0.08  | 0.12  | 0.04  | 0.1   | 0.02  | 0     | 0     | 0     |

 The binary vector above encodes the prediction "671":
-With this output scheme, prediction errors are numerically close, because each bit only contributes to a portion of the prediction.
+With this scheme, prediction errors are numerically close, because each bit only contributes to a portion of the prediction.

 Unfortunately, the vocabulary of tokenizers are chaotic: **numeric proximity** is unrelated to **semantic similarity**.
 For example, the tokens surrounding "201" in o200k are: " can", "п", " me", " с", b"\xe0\xb3".

-Now that the representation of the predictions is improved, it is time to address *what* is being predicted.
+Again, the Unicode representation proves useful as targets.
+Like the input tensor, the targets can be shaped as a tensor of `(B, S / T, T)` bytes.
+Then, each byte prediction is a vector of dimension 8 (bits) and the final output is `(B, S / T, 8 * T)`.

+For the patch of text "201", the target prediction would be:

+- `(0, 0, 0, 50, 0, 0, 0, 48, 0, 0, 0, 49)` in bytes
+- or `(0, 0, 1, 1, 0, 0, 0, 1)` as final binary target for the byte `49`

+As you can see, the 3 bytes to predict -48, 49 and 50- are close like the characters they represent.
+Even with errors in the binary outputs, the predictions would not land far.

+Now that the model's output align with the input's binary nature, we can explore how these changes impact the model's performance.

 ## Comparison With Tokenization